-The debate about the causes of homelessness in Los Angeles and elsewhere in the United States, includes a contention by some people that part of the homeless population is on the streets by choice.
+The debate about the causes of homelessness in Los Angeles and elsewhere in the United States includes a contention by some people that part of the homeless population is on the streets by choice.
 There are some key facts that need to be considered when it comes to analyzing whether being homeless is a choice, at least for some people.

 Academic Research on Homelessness as a Choice

 In 2012, the academic journal Housing, Theory and Society published a research analysis entitled “Homelessness as a Choice.”
-At the heart of the research, and associated article, was the conclusion that there are individuals who are homeless by choice.
+At the heart of the research, and the associated article was the conclusion that there are individuals who are homeless by choice.
 The most important conclusion of the research and article was that ascertaining why some individuals elect to be homeless is highly complicated.

-Ascertaining how and why a person choses to be homeless requires a close examination of an individual’s thought process.
+Ascertaining how and why a person chooses to be homeless requires a close examination of an individual’s thought process.
 This includes a consideration of whether or not an individual’s thought process was somehow impaired or impacted because of a mental health condition or disease.